10 Ways to Prepare Your GSA Schedule for Government Fiscal Year 2026

 4. Strengthen Your Contract Opportunity Research

 Make sure you have a strong plan in place to regularly monitor upcoming opportunities and identify trends.
 Utilize resources like SAM.gov, FPDS.gov, and USAspending.gov to track agency spending, explore contract award data, and gain insights into your competition and potential partners.
+You can also use third-party sites to help you develop a strong pipeline.

-5. Optimize Your GSA eLibrary Listing
+5. Optimize Your GSA eLibrary and GSA Advantage!
+Listings

 Ensure your GSA eLibrary page is up-to-date and accurately reflects your offerings.
 Highlight differentiators, update pricing, and make sure it includes any recent changes to your GSA Schedule.
 An optimized eLibrary listing enhances your visibility and attracts government buyers.
-The same goes for GSA Advantage!.

 6. Address GSA Schedule Compliance and Reporting

-GSA Schedule maintenance is a crucial part in the success of your contract.
-We suggest you review all the compliance requirements in this new year and make sure you are following GSA Schedule terms and conditions.
+We suggest you review all the compliance requirements ahead of this new year and make sure you are following GSA Schedule terms and conditions.
 It’s also important you stay on top of your GSA sales reporting.
 Accurate and timely reporting shows you are reliable, and of course it’s required for maintaining good health on your contract, especially for Contractor Assessment Visits (CAVs).

 7. Strengthen Marketing and Outreach